Star Wars Jedi: Fallen Order: Gameplay

 Respawn wanted players to explore the world without needing excessive guidance.
-The team was inspired by the design of Metroid Prime, in particularly how frequent new upgrades are offered to players.
+The team was inspired by the design of Metroid Prime, in particular how frequent new upgrades are offered to players.
 The team believed that the game's Metroidvania structure enabled players to explore each location freely, while allowing the team to deliver occasional handcrafted moments.
 "Re-traversal" was one of the game's core design pillars.
 The Force powers, in particular, were described as "lock-and-key mechanisms" which can be used to solve puzzles and unlock secret areas.
 The game's Metroidvania design further reflected Cal's narrative growth as a character as he became more confident in himself and his connection with the Force.
 The game does not feature a fast travel system, as the team believed that players would explore each location more thoroughly and look for shortcuts when they are not allowed to skip through the critical path.

 The combat of the game was described to be "thoughtful" and "methodical".
 The team decided early in development that Jedi warriors focus on "precision and efficiency".
 It was not combo-based, as the team did not want players to mash buttons.
 Instead, the game was about striking at enemies and using Force abilities at the right moments and catching enemies off guard.
 The player must study an opponent's move set and react to them accordingly with different tactics and timing of attack.
 To stay true to the Star Wars universe, Cal can kill stormtroopers with one hit using his lightsaber.
 To make the combat more challenging, some enemies were designed with natural armor, and others were given a Block meter.
-To balance between challenging and accessible gameplay, the team looked for a middle ground between Metroid, The Legend of Zelda: Wind Waker, and games developed by FromSoftware such as Bloodborne and Dark Souls.
+To balance between challenging and accessible gameplay, the team looked for a middle ground between Metroid, The Legend of Zelda: The Wind Waker, and games developed by FromSoftware such as Bloodborne and Dark Souls.
 In particular, the team did not want the game to be unforgiving or punishing.
 The team introduced difficulty modes that mainly change enemy aggression, as well as the player's parry timing and health loss.
 Even in the most difficult game mode, the design team wanted Cal's weapons to deliver lethal damage.
 As moments of dismemberment were rare in the Star Wars films, Lucasfilm and Respawn agreed that the game would not feature human dismemberment.